johnhyde/island/03 one fine gay.md

 "That's not really—"

-"What does Mai Friend have to do with the Martini Killer — if that *is* is real name?!"
+"What does Mai Friend have to do with the Martini Killer — if that *is* his real name?!"
 Thomas pounded the table.

 "Your next question will be: how do you know about the Track?"